The Ultimate Guide to Professional Gifting Etiquette

 Follow the policies that your office has in place for healthy business gift giving.

-I've written a few other articles on healthy gift giving culture in the workplace, giving gifts to bosses, and giving gifts to coworkers that go more in-depth on tips for office gifting.
+I've written a few other articles on healthy gift giving culture in the workplace and giving gifts to coworkers that go more in-depth on tips for office gifting.

 Conclusion

-I think that if you follow my advice, you're bound to add a new scoop of value onto your own work and increase the potential for a business relationship to maximize profits and output.
+If you follow this advice, you're bound to add new value to your work and increase the potential for a business relationship to maximize profits and output.